-- a.
-Increase supply and/or return duct static. - b.
+- c.
+Increase supply and/or return duct static. - d.
 Change indoor fan speed tap to a lower value.

-Note: Minimum setting for units with Gas or Electric Heat is 320 CFM per Ton.
-For 3 and 4 Ton Gas Heat units operating in heating mode the heat speed set cannot be lower than Speed Set 4.
+Note: Minimum setting for units with gas or electric heat is 320 CFM per ton.
+For 3 & 4 ton gas Heat units operating in heating mode the heat speed set cannot be lower than speed Set 4.